 - Submit your final report

-Any organization that fails to write their legislators and submit the Final Report, along with promotional materials uploaded to eGrant, will have their funds rescinded and will not be eligible to apply for funding in the future.
+Any organization that fails to write their legislators and submit the Final Report, along with promotional materials uploaded to Salesforce, will have their funds rescinded and will not be eligible to apply for future funding.

 - Review grant payment process